 By Erika Prather

 This spring, New Destiny Films and Visual Legacy Productions celebrated the release of the documentary Carl Lutz: Dangerous Diplomacy with our partners and the many people who supported it’s making over the last two decades.
 It’s an inspiring story of how one courageous man used his position to save tens of thousands of Jewish lives in the face of Nazi extermination during WWII.
 However, this hero has remained hidden from history.
 Most people have never even heard his name.

 I was a little kid in the 1990s when my father, Bryan Boorujy, and his friend Mike Moehring began working on the documentary.
-While production ebbed and flowed over the following years (stay tuned for Pt.
-4, “Why did it Take so Long?”), I became quite familiar with the gist of Lutz’ story.
+While production ebbed and flowed over the following years (see Pt.
+2, “Starting a Documentary”), I became quite familiar with the gist of Lutz’ story.
 Then as an adult, working with Visual Legacy Productions, I joined the team effort in finishing up reenactments, editing, and graphics.
 All this time spent with the documentary and yet when we gathered together on a video call to discuss the Behind the Scenes stories, I realized I didn’t know how our connection to Lutz’ story had begun.

 Therefore, I started by asking, “How did you first hear about Lutz’ story?
 And what actually inspired you to write and make this documentary?”

 Mike: Working with the Survivors of the Shoah Foundation years ago, which was a Steven Spielberg event to document as many holocaust survivors as possible, I did over 60 of them here in the Midwest/Omaha area.
 I actually started hearing stories of other diplomats first that were doing things that were protecting, saving, hiding Jews from going off to Auschwitz and other places.